haroldbarros/Beewatch/README.md

 # Beewatch
-This is a prototype WebApp Designed to be the easiest way for teacher-student interactions
+This is a prototype WebApp Designed to be the easiest way to teacher-student interactions.

+Technologies used on this project:
+  - Asp.net Core
+  - Razors Pages
+  - SignalR
+  - Youtube developer API

+Feature:
+  **Youtube Remote Video Player**:
+     With this feature we can controlling a video on computer of other people, across  the web browser.
+For Exemple: A english teacher can be start, stop, forward or backward a video on web browser of your student, easing the teaching process when this occurs  remotely.

 This webapp whas released on
 http://beewatch.azurewebsites.net